Carbon Capture, Utilization and Storage

 Reaching net zero with ccus

-We are exploring more than 50 projects around the world and are committed to capturing more than 5 million tons of CO2 annually by 2030.
-Our diverse portfolio ranges from CO2 storage to CO2 utilization, including mineralization.
-Among these, we have identified 11 flagship projects.
-Based on mature technologies and robust partnerships and value chains, these sites are well positioned to become net-zero cement plants and produce net-zero cement.
+We are scoping CCUS and mineralization projects around the world and are committed to producing over 8 million tons of near-zero CO2 cement for our customers annually by 2030.
+Our diverse portfolio ranges from CO2 storage to CO2 utilization.
+Among these, we have identified 21 flagship projects.

 Driving decarbonization in Europe